rkhmelichek/AMIgen7/Docs/README_InstanceVerification.md

 1. Use the `vgdisplay -s` command to verify that the added storage shows up in the root LVM2 volume-group.
 1. Check the contents of the `/home` directory to ensure that the requested user accounts were all created
 1. Use `yum repolist` - or other equivalent yum invocation - to verify that the instance is able to talk to its RPM sources.
-1. Use `sysctl crypto.fips_enabled` to verify that the instance is actually running in FIPS mode.
 1. Use the `getenforce` command to verify that the instance is running in "`Enforcing`" mode.

 ![instancecheck](https://cloud.githubusercontent.com/assets/7087031/21658997/c4ffa102-d296-11e6-800a-660f0cd02d1e.png)